ConceptResearch/CARLA/carla_workshop/carla_2022.md

 ## Submission and Publication:

-We invite the submission of abstracts via EasyChair until May 15, 2022.
+We invite the submission of abstracts via EasyChair until **May 22, 2022**.
 Acceptance notifications will be sent out by June 15, 2022.

 [comment]: <> (We invite the submission of abstracts via EasyChair until May 15, 2022.
 Acceptance notifications will be sent out by June 15, 2022.)